makrai/notes/schick21-small-lm-few-shot-learn.md

-It’s Not Just Size That Matters: Small Language Models Are Also Few-Shot Learners Timo Schick, Hinrich Schütze
+It’s Not Just Size That Matters: Small LMs Are Also Few-Shot Learners Timo Schick, Hinrich Schütze
 NAACL 2021